Aurelius-LLC/Remotr/README.md

 2. **Cross Partition Commands:** NEVER run cross-partition commands.
 This shouldn’t even be possible without injecting the ExternalCommandFactory into a Command or Query.

+3. **Not Awaiting Child Commands:** It's okay to fan out (and then await) child command calls as long as they won't cause deadlocks, but if you don't await a Child Grain command, then the state most likely won't be updated transactionally and it will cause an exception.

-3. **Child to Self-Manager Calls:** Calling the Manager Grain of a Child Grain from the Child Grain itself.
+4. **Child to Self-Manager Calls:** Calling the Manager Grain of a Child Grain from the Child Grain itself.
 This is an inversion of the expected control flow, and usually makes it impossible to reuse Child Grains for other types of Manager Grains.
 It will also cause a deadlock (on itself) if you run a command against the Manager Grain from one of that Manager Grain’s Child Grains.

-4. **Large Grain Partitions:** Having a huge grain partition that will likely have much of the partition in memory at once (by nature of having ChildGrains called).
+5. **Large Grain Partitions:** Having a huge grain partition that will likely have much of the partition in memory at once (by nature of having ChildGrains called).
 Because grain partitions exist altogether on a single silo, this will likely cause performance issues.
    - **Example:** The IoT security sensors for an entire building should most likely not go directly through a single grain partition, even if it would be convenient for them to do so.
 This is assuming that they are constantly feeding data, which would slow the grain partition to a halt given hundreds of commands per second.
 That’s not to say that Remotr couldn’t be utilized, but it’s important to design the grain partitions with this in mind.